 After a little walk I found myself in front of Anchovies:

 The food was great and the atmosphere friendly.
 I had the spaghetti and meatballs along with a salad and a side of garlic bread.
-The food tasted good, the prices were reasonable, the service adequate and the atmosphere was warm.
+The food was tasty, the prices were reasonable, the service adequate and the atmosphere was warm.

 The meal done, I then made my way to Bukowski’s tavern.
 Which if I’m honest was a disappointment.
 I had only done a little bit of reading up on the tavern and in my mind was expecting a little more from it.